arskom/spyne/ROADMAP.rst

 not cause a change in unrelated areas of rpclib.
 Those would increment the minor version number of the Rpclib version once implemented.

-* Support for the JsonObject (à la XmlObject) and JsonRpc protocols.
+* Support for the JsonObject (Ã  la XmlObject) and JsonRpc protocols.
 * Support for the JsonSchema interface document standard.
 * Support for the Thrift binary protocol.
 * Support for the Thrift IDL -- The Thrift Interface Definition Language.